 Over fifteen years, Rabbi Renner has played guitar and bass in a range of musical groups, in styles including rock, funk, blues, hip hop, jazz, and folk.
 He has played both live and in studios in Chapel Hill and Durham, North Carolina, the Israeli city of Netanya, and most recently Philadelphia.
 He is excited to bring his love of music to Kehillat Israel.

-Rabbi Renner lives in Brentwood with his wife Kimmy.
+Rabbi Renner lives in Brentwood with his wife Kimmy and son Isaac.
 Outside of Judaism and music, he also enjoys cooking and reading.

 Clergy Assistant at 424.214.7466